nixworks/public/news/2012/03/1/README.md

 ##### Vietnam
 ### [Vietnam claims that the People's Republic of China has assaulted Vietnamese fishermen in disputed waters in the South China Sea. ](/news/2012/03/1/vietnam-claims-that-the-people-s-republic-of-china-has-assaulted-vietnamese-fishermen-in-disputed-waters-in-the-south-china-sea.md)
-_Context: Vietnam, China, disputed waters, South China Sea, Vietnamese_
+_Context: Vietnamese, disputed waters, China, South China Sea, Vietnam_

 ##### American
 ### [Americans working for non-government organisations who had been facing trial in Egypt are allowed to leave. ](/news/2012/03/1/americans-working-for-non-government-organisations-who-had-been-facing-trial-in-egypt-are-allowed-to-leave.md)